 Your child will be enrolled in one of the many program options Knox County Head Start has to offer.
-Below is a short summary of all our program options.
-If you are interested in a different option for your child, please reach out to your family advocate or the ERSEA (Enrollment), Data and Grants Administrator.
+Below is a brief summary of all our program options.
+If you are interested in a different option for your child, please reach out to your family advocate or the ERSEA (enrollment), data and grants coordinator.